alexmilowski/data-science/activities/nosql-databases/README.md

 Note: Some users may need to use `sudo` in front of the above commands depending on how they installed node.

-If you are not familar with JavaScript, work through as much as you can via the [node.js JavaScript tutorial](https://github.com/sethvincent/javascripting).
+If you are not familiar with JavaScript, work through as much as you can via the [node.js JavaScript tutorial](https://github.com/sethvincent/javascripting).
 JavaScript is a fairly easy language to learn if you already know Python.

 ## 1.4 Summary ##